ui02/gallery/content/animals/_index.md

 title: Animals
 weight: 5
 menus: "main"
+params:
+  featured: false
+  private: false # do not show in list, only as feature
 # list pages require at least one image to be displayed.
 resources:
   - src: janis-ringli-UC1pzyJFyvs-unsplash.jpg